Boating Restrictions at Sly Park Recreation Area/Jenkinson Lake

 Project 184 Reservoirs/Lakes Boat Access

-Echo Lake is in the Lake Tahoe watershed and, as such, remains subject to Tahoe Regional Planning Agency (TRPA) requirements.
+Echo Lake is located in the Lake Tahoe watershed and, as such, remains subject to Tahoe Regional Planning Agency (TRPA) requirements.
 Please visit TahoeBoatInspections.com for more information and the latest updates on current and seasonal hours.

 Lake Aloha is in Desolation Wilderness and is inaccessible by boat.
-Pursuant to state requirements as a designated drinking water supply.

-El Dorado Forebay remains off limits to any contact recreation, such as swimming and boating.
+El Dorado Forebay remains off limits to any contact recreation such as swimming and boating, pursuant to state requirements as a designated drinking water supply.

 More Information